ningxiaz/new-ningxia-site/src/design/apropose/content.md

 We placed a lot of emphasis on defining the values and culture of the company.
 We believed that a lot of the decisions later would be easier to make and more consistent once we had defined them.
 One of the decisions influenced was how we structured the teams and how communication worked.
 We wanted efficient collaboration and open communication, so we designed flexible working groups, and mandatory one-on-ones to ensure issues, feedback could surface.

-To me, the learning came from thinking deeply about those problems and being part of the process, more importantly seeing the effect of the decisions as the company went through different stages.
-The first-hand experience offered me a much better idea of what doing a startup means than any of the books or classes on it.
+To me, the learning came from thinking deeply about the problems and being part of the process, as well as seeing the effect of the decisions as the company went through different stages.
+The first-hand experience offered me a much better idea of what doing a startup feels like and where the challenges lie.